bberka/Modmail.NET/README.md

 # Modmail.NET
-An Open-Source Modmail Discord Bot made with .NET 6 for self hosting
+An Open-Source Modmail Discord Bot made with .NET 8 for self hosting

 This bot can be easily setup and used on your server for managing community communication on a single way.

-Bot creates tickets and users message with the bot directly instead of sending message to mods
+Bot creates tickets and users message with the bot directly instead of sending message to mods.

 ## Table of Contents
 - [Modmail.NET](#modmailnet)